onc-healthit/inferno-community/README.md

 ## Generating mCODE Test Sequences from a Capability Statement

-To generate test sequences from a capability statement JSON, put the capability statement in a folder with the mCODE Resources.
-Then use the following command:
+To generate the inferno test sequences run the following command:
 ```sh
 bundle exec rake "inferno:generate[mcode]"
 ```